A Travel Price Comparison for Switzerland Lucerne vs. Geneva for Attractions, Food, Nightlife, and Couples

 Geneva

-Many people head to Lucerne for the nightlife scene.
+The people in Lucerne know how to have a good time.
 The city has some of the best nightlife in Switzerland, with many lively clubs, bars, and pubs.
-There are also many local events that hosted in town and bring in a crowd.
+There are also many local events that are hosted in town and bring in a crowd.

-There's a variety of activities in the evening in Geneva.
+If you're looking for night time activities Geneva has a few options to choose from.
 During the day the city is all business, but at night the professionals, interns, students, and NGO workers all come together to enjoy a drink at a bar or dance at one of the city's diverse clubs.

 Is Lucerne or Geneva Better for its Old Town?